thankitkumar/package/README.md

 Reactify is built on top of **Tailwind CSS** and uses **CSS variables** for theming, making it incredibly easy to customize.

-To theme the components, set up a global stylesheet (e.g., `src/app/globals.css`) and define the theme variables inside the `:root` selector.
+To theme the components, set up a global stylesheet (e.g., `src/styles/globals.css`) in your project and define the theme variables inside the `:root` selector.
 The components will automatically adapt to these values.

 ```css
 @tailwind base;